 - You have the same wait staff each and every night.
 When you come to dinner, they greet you by name.
 They remember your preferences, so if you like a cup of mint tea every night after dinner, they will bring it to you each night.

 - Dinner is a relaxed affair that proceeds at an easy pace that provides time to enjoy each course as well as stimulating conversation with your table mates.

 - Fixed time dining provides an anchor point in your day.
 You have something specific to look forward to each evening as you look forward to coming together to find out what your new friends did during the day!

-Attributes of Any Time Dining:
+Any Time Dining:

 - Flexibility to eat whenever it fits into your schedule.
 Wanna eat earlier because there is a cooking class that you want to attend?
 No problem.
 Maybe you had a late lunch and want to eat later.
 That is fine, too!

 - A faster dining experience (especially during non peak dining times): If you do not like to spend more than an hour eating dinner each night, but you don’t want to each in the buffet every night, fixed time dining might be for you.
 During anytime dining, diners are not all starting their meal at the same time (as they are for fixed time dining).
 The bonus of this is that your courses tend to come out faster, making meal time less of a time commitment each evening.

 I have tried to present to you an unbiased viewpoint on the subject up until now, but I have to tell you that I am a big fan of fixed time dining.
 Call me old fashioned, but eating a long, leisurely dinner every night while enjoying lively conversation, lingering leisurely over coffee and dessert at the end is what cruising is all about to me.